 How to know if your child is on track with their speech and language

-It’s helpful to understand the expected speech and language milestones for each age.
+If you're not sure if your child is on track with their communication skills, it helps to know the expected milestones for their age.
 Below are the developmental milestones to look for in babies, toddlers, and young children.
 If your child doesn’t seem to be meeting some of these milestones, it's a good idea to talk with a speech therapist.

-If your child has had a lot of screentime, try not to dwell on it.
-Now, you can take steps to help your child grow and thrive.
+If your child has had a lot of screen time, try not to dwell on it.
 Focus on the changes you can make today, and contact your pediatrician or a speech therapist if you’re concerned about your child’s communication.
 The sooner your child gets the support they need, the sooner they’ll start making progress!